 We believe it is our ethical obligation to ensure that our suppliers treat the animals in our supply chain with respect and in the most humane way possible, and are committed to a journey of continuous improvement, working with our suppliers in all aspects of animal welfare.

-Our goal is to ensure that we only use sustainable cotton in all our private label products by 2020.
-We are working closely with the Better Cotton Initiative to achieve this goal in all of our operating companies.
+Our goal is to ensure that we only use sustainable fibres in all our private label products.
+We are working closely with the Better Cotton Initiative to advance our sustainable cotton journey.
 In addition, we aim to increase the use of alternative fibres, including recycled polyester, in our garments.
 Woolworths is a proud supporter of the CanopyStyle Initiative which aims to eliminate deforestation from viscose and other cellulosic fabric supply chains.

 Back to Our Approach